oligriffiths/oligriffiths.github.io/_posts/ember-cli-broccoli-2.md

 the main Broccoli repository, as well as integrating the main Broccoli library back into Ember-CLI in parallel with `broccoli-builder`, so that it can be tested side-by-side under the experiment functionality of Ember-CLI.

+## Note

+There is currently a known bug with `ember serve` causing rebuilds to not work, we are working to fix this.

 ## Usage

 In order to test out the new Broccoli 2.0 release in Ember-CLI you must do 2 things, update Ember-CLI to use `master`